aadishsamir123/asdev-shopsync/README.md

 *Share shopping lists with family and friends*
 </div>

+> [!IMPORTANT]
+> ShopSync can now be localized by the public by going to our [Crowdin project](https://crowdin.com/project/as-shopsync).
+> This allows ShopSync to be available in multiple languages.

 ## 📱 Overview

 ShopSync is an intuitive Flutter application that simplifies shared shopping experiences.
 Create and